SimplyWallSt/Portfolio-Analysis-Model/model.markdown

 If a stock is held in a different currency to that of the Portfolio then conversions are done based on end of day prices on:

 -   Any Buy or Sell transactions
--   The current value of the Portfolio + the currenct value of any dividend payments which have not been reinvested
+-   The current value of the Portfolio + the current value of any dividend payments which have not been reinvested

 #### Example Currency Conversion Calculation
     **Example currency conversion calculation**